joeblynch/webgl2-game-of-life/README.md

 generation though, it does allow its neighbors toward the center to tick, by providing its state.

 #### Generation -2
-Because the first cell needs two generations before it starts ticking, and we want the universe to start ticking at generation zero, the game starts at generation -2.
+Because the first cell needs two generations before it starts ticking, and the universe should start ticking at generation zero, the game starts at generation -2.
 As the game runs, there will be a square ring two cells wide, of non-ticking cells going through their initialization phase.
 In this implementation, instead of an infinitely expanding universe, a screen sized [torus](https://www.conwaylife.com/wiki/Torus) is used.
 As a result, the universe boundaries